steveYeah/OwndSourceBlog/source/blog/pythonic_models.md

 This leads us to my personal favourite option, the namedtuple.
 Python has a number of high performance collections in the built-in module `collections`.
 If you are unfamiliar with these then go take a look at the [python 2 documentation](https://docs.python.org/2/library/collections.html) or the [python 3 documentation](https://docs.python.org/3/library/collections.html).
-(another really good class in there is the `defaultdict` Go take a look!)
+(another really good class in there is the `defaultdict`.
+Go take a look!)
 With namedtuples we get the best of our simple object and our tuple:

     from collections import namedtuple